Article

 This article is the honest one.
 The widespread assumption that there is a “best” calorie tracker for eating-disorder recovery is the wrong premise.
 For most people in recovery, the right answer is not to use a calorie tracker at all, and to use the time and attention that tracking would consume on clinical work instead.

-Why we don’t recommend a “best ED recovery calorie tracker”
+Why don’t we recommend a “best ED recovery calorie tracker”?

 Quantified eating, calorie targets, macro targets, weighed portions, can reinforce the same behaviours and thought patterns that contributed to disordered eating in the first place.
 Several evidence-based clinical approaches actively remove numeric tracking during recovery, replacing it with structured-meal frameworks, exposure work, and clinician-monitored intake plans.